Jeffrey Silbiger, MD

 Mitral Annulus Anatomy and Function

 This research focused on the role anatomic perturbations of the mitral annulus play in the pathogenesis of mitral valve disease.
-This work, which entailed gross dissection and histological examination of human and bovine hearts, led to a number of novel insights including the role of the left atrium on mitral annular contraction and the mechanistic role of atriogenic leaflet tethering in atrial functional mitral regurgitation.
+This work, which entailed gross dissection and histological examination of human and bovine hearts, led to a number of novel insights including the role of the left atrium in annular contraction and the mechanistic role of atriogenic leaflet tethering in atrial functional mitral regurgitation.

 Left Ventricular Remodeling